butaixianran/Blender-Vmd-Retargeting/README.md

 For now, we only do this for: center and groove bone's location.

 #### IK
+**If a vmd motion does not use IK, just uncheck it**.

+**IK works fine in most cases.
+But if leg rotates widely, then you need to know following information:**

 CC3 and Daz model don't have IK by default.
 So this addon creates IK for legs when importing body motion from vmd file.

 But a problem with Daz/CC3 model is: there is no bending on their knees' rest pose.
 In that case, IK will come with a IK Pole Bone, to tell knee which direction to point when bending.